ToyotaInfoTech/RAMN/docs/hardware/Fabrication/ordering.rst

 The design files are complete enough that you can fabricate and/or assemble your own RAMN and expansions.
-But there are two 're-orders' that can be made from PCBWay to get your own RAMN: 1) the mainboard and 2) the expansions (excluding the debugger expansion).
+But there are two 're-orders' that can be made from PCBWay to get your own RAMN: 1) the mainboard and 2) the expansions (excluding the optional debugger expansion).
 The mainboard is usable for many applications all by itself, but acquiring the expansions is required for changing the simulated vehicle state e.g. driving the car in CARLA.